rigetti/oqaml/readmes/walkthrough2tex.md

 $$
 |\Phi_1\rangle \sim (|00\rangle + |11\rangle)|1\rangle
 $$
 leaving an entangled bell pair behind.
-On the other hand measureing Qubit 0 destroys the entanglement and results in
+On the other hand measuring Qubit 0 destroys the entanglement and results in
 $$
 |\tilde\Phi_0\rangle \sim |00\rangle (|0\rangle + |1\rangle)
 $$